a smart alternative to venous blood draws

-If you've visited a doctor’s office or clinic for a blood test, you know that it's not always a pleasant experience.
-As a requirement for a research study, part of a physical or as a follow-up to a specific diagnosis and treatment, the phlebotomist prepares a needle and some specimen vials or tubes.
+If you've ever participated in a clinical trial or visited a clinic for a blood test, you know that a venous blood draw is not always a pleasant experience.
+As a requirement for a research study, part of a physical exam or as a follow-up to a specific diagnosis and treatment, the phlebotomist prepares a needle and some specimen vials or tubes.
 This is followed by a search for a vein that will deliver a good blood flow.
-After a few uncomfortable seconds, a vial of your blood is removed, and you head home to await the results and sip cranberry juice.
+After a few uncomfortable minutes, a vial or more of your blood is removed, and you head home.

-Preparation, travel, and the inevitable wait for blood draws can be time consuming and anxiety provoking.
+Anticipation, travel, and the inevitable wait for blood draws can be time consuming and anxiety provoking.
 Yet, blood tests are a critical component of research and medicine.

-Many medical decisions result from the data derived from blood sample testing.
-However, for people living in remote areas and far from medical facilities, the process can consume hours and days.
-In situations where a condition must be monitored continually, the process becomes extremely bothersome, though no less necessary.
+Many scientific and medical decisions result from the data derived from blood sample testing.
+However, for people living in remote areas and far from medical facilities, the blood sampling process can consume hours and days.
+In situations where a person's condition must be monitored continually, the blood sampling process can become extremely burdensome, though no less necessary.

-The method uses a specially designed Mitra® microsampling device that draws only a tiny, fixed quantity of blood that can be mailed or carried to the lab site for analysis without refrigeration or special handling.
-Anyone can use the device anywhere with minimal training.
+Both volumetric microsampling devices draw only a tiny, fixed quantity of blood that can be mailed or carried to the lab without refrigeration or special handling.
+Anyone can use these devices anywhere with minimal training.

-Both alternatives are smart solutions for remote sampling.
-These options are ideal for people requiring frequent testing to measure ongoing progress.
-Also, the less invasive methods can be useful options in areas where medical and testing facilities are simply not near enough for regular visits.
+Both of these blood microsampling alternatives are smart solutions for remote sampling.
+These options are ideal for people requiring frequent testing to measure their ongoing condition or progress with a treatment.